AdobeDocs/experience-manager-65.de-DE/help/sites-classic-ui-authoring/classic-workflows.md

 ---
 title: Arbeiten mit Workflows
 seo-title: Working with Workflows
 description: AEM Workflows ermöglicht es Ihnen, eine Reihe von Schritten zu automatisieren, die auf einer Seite oder bei einem Asset durchgeführt werden.
-Beispielsweise muss beim Veröffentlichen ein Editor den Inhalt überprüfen, bevor ein Site-Administrator die Seite aktiviert.
+Beispielsweise muss beim Veröffentlichen ein Editor den Inhalt überprüfen, bevor eine oder ein Site-Admindie Seite aktiviert.
 Ein Workflow, der dieses Beispiel automatisiert, benachrichtigt jeden Teilnehmer, wenn es Zeit ist, die erforderlichen Arbeiten auszuführen.
 seo-description: AEM Workflows allows you to automate a series of steps that are performed on a page or asset.
 For example, when publishing, an editor has to review the content - before a site administrator activates the page.
 A workflow that automates this example notifies each participant when it is time to perform their required work.
 uuid: 3eb6e790-6589-414a-8e51-33c358f47a73
 contentOwner: Chris Bohnert